 The password is provided on the course Moodle.
-Please note that this is a different link from the one we will be using for class meetings.
-The reason is that these office hours are open to students from all courses I am currently teaching.
-If I am meeting with another student at the time you join the Zoom meeting, I may ask you to wait in the waiting room for a bit.
-However, if you and other students in the course have the same question, you can certainly meet with me as a group.
+If I am meeting with another student - either in person or virtually - at the time you join this Zoom meeting, you may be placed in the waiting room for a bit before I am able to meet with you.
+However, if you and other students in the course have the same question, you can certainly meet with me as a group - and this applies to in-person office-hours meetings as well.

-If you are unable to drop by during these official office hours, you may also email me to make an appointment to meet at some other time.
+If you are unable to make it to these official office hours either virtually or in person, you may also email me to make an appointment to meet at some other time.
 However, I recommend that you do this as far in advance as possible in order to ensure that we can find a time to meet.